Laragear/Poke/README.md

 ### `blade`

-The `blade` mode disables middleware injection, so you can use the `<x-laragear.poke-script />` component freely to inject the script anywhere in your view, preferably before the closing `</body>` tag.
+The `blade` mode disables middleware injection, so you can use the `<x-poke.script />` component freely to inject the script anywhere in your view, preferably before the closing `</body>` tag.

 ```blade
 <body>